India & South Asia

 In Bangladesh it is a good idea to rely mostly on the exchange of US dollars although ATM’s are reliable in large cities.
 Credit cards are also widely accepted.

-Can I use my phone in India & South Asia?
+Can I use my phone in India Bhutan and Sri Lanka?

 You should check with your local provider if coverage is provided in the countries on your itinerary prior to departure.
 Make sure you are also aware of their international roaming charges.